cocos/cocos-docs/en/physics/physics/rigid-body.md

 # Rigidbody

-Rigidbody is the basic object that composite the physics world.
+Rigidbody is the basic object that composite the physical world.

 ## Rigidbody properties